+Use best practices during PCB layout to ensure robust start-up and operation.
 The oscillator circuit should be placed on the same side of the board as the device.
 Also, place the oscillator circuit close to the respective oscillator pins, not exceeding one-half inch (12 mm) distance between them.
 The load capacitors should be placed next to the oscillator itself, on the same side of the board.
 Use a grounded copper pour around the oscillator circuit to isolate them from surrounding circuits.
 The grounded copper pour should be routed directly to the MCU ground.
 Do not run any signal traces or power traces inside the ground pour.
-Also, if using a two-sided board, avoid any traces on the other side of the board where the crystal is placed.
-A suggested layout is shown in Figure 2-3.
+If using a two-sided board, avoid any traces on the other side of the board where the crystal is placed.
+Suggested layouts are shown in Figure 2-3.
+With fine-pitch packages, it is not always possible to completely surround the pins and components.
+A suitable solution is to tie the broken guard sections to a mirrored ground layer.
+In all cases, the guard trace(s) must be returned to ground.